 $ git remote add origin https://github.com/example-test/example-test.git $ git push -u origin master

 - Then, go to the GITHUB and refresh the page, you can see your work uploaded on the GITHUB.
 Hurray!
-Let us tell you’ve done a very nice job so far.
+Let us tell you you’ve done a very nice job so far.

 Important Note: Follow this note if you are facing the issue of “remote: Repository not found.”
-This error occurred when your git configuration not matched with the remote repository.
+This error occurred when your git configuration does not match with the remote repository.
 It is possible that your machine has been used by former developers or teammates and he/she has its own settings.
 Let’s change the settings now.

 git config user.name and

 git config user.email will show you the current user’s name and email.

 2. Now, match those settings with your recently created GITHUB account.
 If you found it mismatched then set it like the following and you are set to run